 3. In the event of a news story, from a minor negative happening to a rumor to a true crisis* situation, it is the job of media relations to:

 • coordinate the flow of information to the media and concerned publics;

 • assist university officials in preparing public statements, and

 • assure that public information is made available accurately and in a timely manner.

-5. In the event that other university officials are not available for comment, the director of public relations serves as the designated university spokesperson.
+4. In the event that other university officials are not available for comment, media relations serves as the designated university spokesperson.

 *A crisis is an unforeseen critical event, violent or non-violent, caused by nature, by accidents or by deliberate acts, about which the media and the public will expect information.